GOATDreamTeam/ProjectNotes/Day05.md

         - Please Remember: not populating our database until upon click
             - this action would happen on the list page for note
         - Styling (not just basic white background for tomorrow)

+## Tech Debt for Slow Images
+- lazyloading - shows a spinner while image is loading
+- set max width and height for the image and set it to auto, to keep same aspect ratio or gutters for the remaining white space that it doesn't fill
+- choose a decent background color to compliment this